What is a No Claims Bonus?

 How does a no claims bonus work?

-Insurers will give their customers a set number of years in which they should not make a claim, thereby rewarding them for driving safely.
+Car insurance companies will give their customers a set number of years in which they should not make a claim, thereby rewarding them for driving safely.

-How to build up your no claims bonus
+How to get a no claims bonus

 You’ll earn one year’s no claims bonus for every year you don’t make a claim, starting from the date you took out your policy.
 This essentially means that, as a rule of thumb, you should get cheaper car insurance as you become a more experienced driver.

 You will have to start your no claims bonus again if you cannot prove you’ve had access to a car within this period.

 In addition to your claim not lasting beyond two years if you don’t have your own policy, it also applies if you’re off the road.
-This could count if your car is SORN, for example, or if you simply do not have access to a car.
+This could count if your car is declared as SORN, for example, or if you simply do not have access to a car.

-Do no claims expire?
+Does a no claims bonus expire?